RidgeFoo/odin-todo/README.md

 - [ ] Don't just delete completed tasks but "archive" them and make them visible using a checkbox or something like that.
 - [ ] Adding a home button that shows all tasks.
 - [ ] Hiding and showing the sidebar.
-- [ ] Inbox should be the default project when adding tasks.
-Users shouldn't have to select a project when adding a task.
-- [ ] Adding project from the sidebar area.
 - [ ] Task sorting could be better.
 - [ ] Add a toggle for the sidebar.